MarioLegenda/cig/README.md

 If you don't specify `DESC` or `ASC`, `ASC` is assumed.

-In code, you used it like this:
+In code, you use it like this:

 ````go
 package main